adamtuliper/Unity-OrksWithForks/README.md

 <a name="Summary"></a>
 ## Summary ##

-This lab took you through several aspects of Unity, while there's always more exciting things to learn, we've covered a good number of subject such as
+This lab took you through several aspects of Unity, and while there are always more exciting things to learn, we've covered a good number of subjects such as:
 * The Editor Layout
 * Working with 2D Sprites
 * Testing your game in the editor (Play Mode)